-To review and assess whether an effective program exists to assess the status of regeneration in accordance with the applicable FMPM, FIM, FOSM and the Silvicultural Effectiveness Monitoring Manual of Ontario.
+To review and assess whether an effective program exists to assess the status of regeneration in accordance with the applicable FMPM, FIM and FOSM.

 The entire cycle from SGRs, FOPs, tree marking audits, field operations, regeneration assessment surveys to FRI update must be assessed.
 Methodologies used in assessing regeneration and verifying results are documented in the FMP.